 We considered the alternatives, and decided that the most transparent and direct means of supporting ourselves was crowdfunding.
 This is why we’re asking for your support.
 We’re not seeking advertising, for a number of reasons that include editorial independence.
 So we’ll live or die by our readers.

 Another important part of Witness is our First Nations Emerging Critic program, in which an Indigenous emerging critic works with us throughout 2018.
 We can’t do a lot, as we’re a very small enterprise, but we can offer space, resources and mentoring to develop a new critical voice.
 And we mean “critical” in all its senses: arts criticism remains very white, and this means that crucial perspectives on race or colonialism often don’t get mentioned at all, or at best are marginalised.
-We’ll be announcing our First Nations Emerging Critic when we launch in March, so watch this space.
+We’re delighted to have Carissa Lee, our inaugural First Nations Emerging Critic, on board as part of the team.
+As you can see, she’s deadly, and she’s already widening our perspectives.

 As well a being a playwright and director, Rob is an academic.
 His passion is Australian theatre history, in which he recently completed his PhD, and he is burning with knowledge that he wants to share.
 Hence Rob’s Theatre History video series, and our desire to bring together public and academic commentary on performance.